 - Jokingly referenced in What I Like About You.
 Holly, acting as her singer boyfriend's manager, encourages him to flirt with the audience to keep them engaged.
 She points to an audience member she thinks will be an easy target, only for her boyfriend to point out it's a man.
 Holly's response?
 "And his money's not green?"

 - WKRP in Cincinnati: When a sleazy photographer takes some nude pictures of Jennifer she tries to seduce him to get them back.
 He rebuffs her (offscreen) so she thinks he's gay.
 The others talk Herb (who is otherwise a very straight man) into trying to seduce the photographer.
 Herb barges back into the WKRP office with the announcement "He's not gay!"

-- Loki of Norse Mythology can take this Up to Eleven.
-He once cheated a Frost Giant in disguise by shapeshifting into a mare so the Giant's stallion would be Distracted by the Sexy.
+- Norse Mythology: Loki once cheated a Frost Giant in disguise by shapeshifting into a mare so the Giant's stallion would be Distracted by the Sexy.
 This eventually resulted in the birth of Odin's eight-legged steed, Sleipnir.
-How embarrassed Loki is over this incident varies wildly from interpretation to interpretation (sometimes he proudly wears the "Horse-Mother" moniker, others simply referring to it is a sure way to draw his wrath).
+How embarrassed Loki is over this incident varies wildly from interpretation to interpretation (sometimes he proudly wears the "Horse-Mother" moniker, other times simply referring to it is a sure way to draw his wrath).

 - In A Dance with Rogues, top agents of the Family are expected to use seduction and sex in pursuit of the organization's goals and are trained to seduce targets of any gender.
 Case in point: the Princess' seduction instructor is another woman.
 However, the Princess very rarely encounters women later in the game who can be of much assistance to her even if seduced, compared to a large number of men in power.